luarvic/click2approve/README.md

   and email notification preferences.
 - Notify requesters and assignees by email when email delivery is enabled, including account, task, cancellation, deletion, and review notifications.
-- Expose product edition and capability metadata so the shared UI can hide or block commercial-only features when it is connected to the open-source API.
-- Run the complete React, ASP.NET Core, and SQL Server stack locally with Docker Compose.

 ## Demo